 Just as Hamilton provides academic advisors to its students during their undergraduate years, so it endeavors to assist them in their plans for postgraduate study and employment.
-The staff of the Career Center regularly advises students on postgraduate planning, and many faculty members are available for consultation concerning study or careers in their particular fields of interest.
+The staff of the Career and Life Outcomes Center regularly advises students on postgraduate planning, and many faculty members are available for consultation concerning study or careers in their particular fields of interest.

 In recent years, approximately 16 percent of new graduates have entered graduate or professional schools directly after college.
 Some 50 percent enter graduate programs within five years after receiving their degrees.
 Since most Hamilton students undertake postgraduate study, proper preparation for such work is an important aim of the curriculum.